ayu-theme/ayu-vim/README.md

 Plug 'ayu-theme/ayu-vim' " or other package manager "...
+set termguicolors     " enable true colors support

+set background=light  " for light version of theme

-set termguicolors     " enable true colors support let ayucolor="light"  " for light version of theme let ayucolor="mirage" " for mirage version of theme let ayucolor="dark"   " for dark version of theme colorscheme ayu
+set background=dark   " for mirage or dark version of theme let ayucolor="mirage" " for mirage version of theme let ayucolor="dark"   " for dark version of theme

+colorscheme ayu
 ```